Red-Footed Tortoise

 Physical Characteristics

-• Red-foot males are larger than females in carpace length and weight, but are not wider or taller.
-Males can easily reach twenty pounds (9kg) or more, while females weigh a bit less.
-As with other tortoise species, male red-foots have a concave plastron.
-As red-foots mature both sexes develop an “hourglass” figure.
+• Red-foot males are larger than females in carapace (the hard upper shell) length and weight, but are not wider or taller.
+Males can easily reach twenty pounds (9 kg) or more, while females weigh a bit less.
+As with other tortoise species, male Red-foots have a concave plastron (underside of shell).
+As Red-foots mature, both sexes develop an “hourglass” figure.
 Mature males also have longer and wider tails than females.
-They usually live 40-50 years.
+They usually live 40–50 years.

 Quick Facts

-3. This species is named so, due to the red, yellow and orange scales on its limbs, head and tail.
+2. This species is named due to the red, yellow, and orange scales on its limbs, head, and tail.

 Exhibit